When you turn 65, you don’t have to retire or satisfy any special conditions to get full access to your superannuation

 Recent changes to concessional and non-concessional contributions caps, which determine the maximum amount of money you can put into super before and after tax, were passed at the end of 2016.

-You can read more about what these changes could mean for you in our article - Changes to super are coming into effect from July.
+You can read more about what these changes could mean for you in our article - Don't miss out on potential super opportunities.

 2. What options do I have to draw down my super savings?

 Whether you retire at 65 or keep working, you will have a few decisions around what you do with your super savings—which you can access tax free.

-Taking your super savings as a lump sum can be tempting, particularly if you want to pay off debt, assist children or go on a holiday, however it might not be the best option for everyone.
+Taking some or all of your super savings as a lump sum can be tempting, particularly if you want to pay off debt, assist children or go on a holiday, however it might not be the best option for everyone.
 You can read more about lump sum considerations here.

 Meanwhile, think about what you’ll live on in retirement if you have little or no super left.
 While you could be eligible for government entitlements, such as the Age Pension, the Association of Superannuation Funds of Australia says that it’s unlikely to be enough on its own.1

-An allocated pension (also known as an account-based pension) provides you with a regular income stream drawn from your super savings.
+An account-based pension (or allocated pension) provides you with a regular income stream drawn from your super savings.
 And, it gives you the added option of withdrawing lump sums.

 Each year you will need to withdraw a minimum amount.
 This figure is calculated based on your age and will be a percentage of your account balance.

 ||Account-based pension - yearly minimum withdrawal

-As you're over age 60, you won’t pay tax on your allocated pension payments or on the investment earnings.2
+As you're over age 60, you won’t pay tax on your account-based pension payments or on the investment earnings.2